roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-03 ****** byTheTalkMan© "Hon, you have no idea what I've been through..." she began.
+"Hon, you have no idea what I've been through..." she began.
 "Traffic was beyond insane." she said, setting down her purse.
 I reached the bottom of the stairs.

  "Oh yeah?"
 I asked.